 “By 2025, continued scrutiny into supply chains, working conditions and provenance will lift the pressure for retailers to be lowest cost at any cost,” said Martin Hayward, founder of consultancy firm Hayward Strategy and Futures.

-Become a destination to capture the consumer’s imagination
+2) Become a destination that captures the consumer’s imagination

 Instead of trying to compete with the likes of Amazon, department stores need to play to their strengths.